cadel560x/solutions-go/lab1/README.md

 6. MaxMinList
 Returns the smallest and largest value of a linked list of uint8
 7. Palindrome
-Determine if a given word is palindrome using stack data structure
+Determine if a given word is palindrome using stack data structure.
+Uses 'rune' data type
 8. MergeSort
-Merges two sorted linked lists into one sorted linked list
+Merges two sorted linked lists into one sorted linked list using Merge sort algorithm
 9. NewtonSqrt
 Calculates the square root of a number using Newton's method
 10. ReverseString
-Reverse a given string using stack data structure
+Reverse a given string using stack data structure.
+Uses 'rune' data type